safdarhayatawan/numpy-fundamentals/README.md

-# Story of angela
- angela git course
-here i will share the numpy arrays in details
+basic and adv level concepts of numpy arrays in details